OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

  - Engineering
 ---

 The acquisition of Codefresh gave me an exciting opportunity to learn new tech.
-Initially, I thought Argo was just Argo CD, I didn't realize that Argo consists of four distinct projects; [Argo CD](https://argoproj.github.io/cd/), [Argo Events](https://argoproj.github.io/argo-events/), [Argo Rollouts](https://argoproj.github.io/rollouts/), and [Argo Workflows](https://argoproj.github.io/workflows/).
-One of the key features of the Codefresh product is [Promotion Flows](https://codefresh.io/docs/docs/promotions/promotion-flow) which makes heavy use of Argo Workflows.
-To better understand its capabilities, I decided to create a workflow so I can see how it works and put it in action.
-In this post, I'll go over the project the I undertook!
+Initially, I thought Argo was just Argo CD, I didn't realize that Argo consists of four distinct projects: [Argo CD](https://argoproj.github.io/cd/), [Argo Events](https://argoproj.github.io/argo-events/), [Argo Rollouts](https://argoproj.github.io/rollouts/), and [Argo Workflows](https://argoproj.github.io/workflows/).
+One of the key features of the Codefresh product is [Promotion Flows](https://codefresh.io/docs/docs/promotions/promotion-flow), which makes heavy use of Argo Workflows.
+To better understand its capabilities, I decided to create a workflow so I can see how it works and put it into action.
+In this post, I'll go over the project I undertook!

 ## The problem to solve
 To get this project underway, I needed a problem to solve.
-I had read that Kubernetes worked with external secrets providers, but it wasn't something I'd ever used myself.
+I had read that Kubernetes worked with external secret providers, but it wasn't something I'd ever used myself.
 Having a local instance of HashiCorp Vault running, I decided to try my hand at including a Slack notification in a Codefresh Promotion Flow where it pulled the secrets for Slack from HashiCorp Vault in a Just In Time (JIT) fashion.
-It is worth nothing that while I created this to work as a Promotion Workflow, this will work as a standard Argo Workflow.
+It is worth noting that while I created this to work as a Promotion Workflow, this will work as a standard Argo Workflow.

 ## Prep work
 To support this endeavor, there were a couple of things that I needed to configure first: